 We opened the doors to our auto repair facility in 1960 and quickly became San Diego’s European auto experts.
 Our ASE Certified Master Technicians have years of experience and undergo regular training to ensure they are providing top-quality work every time.

 Brands we service:

-Dieter’s Porsche & BMW Service offers complimentary water, coffee, and WiFi in our comfortable waiting area as well as complimentary shuttle services to get you where you need to be.
+Dieter’s Porsche & BMW Service offers complimentary water, coffee, and WiFi in our comfortable waiting area.
 Call us today for all of your European auto needs.
 Let us earn your business so we become your go-to service center for all of your car care needs.
 Give us a call today!

 * Mini Cooper Car image credit goes to: Vladimir Mladenovic.